Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 • Numbness of the limbs

-A feeling of numbness in certain parts of the body, especially the limbs (arms and legs), can also be a sign of poor blood circulation.
+A feeling of numbness in certain parts of the body, especially the extremities (arms and legs), can also be a sign of poor circulation.

-You may have numbness due to constant pressure in your arms or legs, or due to exposure to cold, nervous temporary pressure, poor lifestyle, and nutritional deficiencies, vitamin B12, or magnesium.
+You may have numbness due to constant pressure in the arms or legs, or due to exposure to cold, nervous temporary pressure, poor lifestyle and nutritional deficiencies, vitamin B12 or magnesium.

-But this numbness can also be a symptom of diabetes, multiple sclerosis, or the thyroid gland.
+But this numbness can also be a symptom of diabetes, multiple sclerosis or thyroid problems.

 • Cold hands and feet

-Proper circulation helps maintain a healthy body temperature.
-When the blood flow is interrupted, the body instantly cannot maintain its normal temperature, causing the hands and feet to become cold.
+Proper blood circulation helps maintain a healthy temperature in your body.
+When blood flow is interrupted, the body is immediately unable to maintain its normal temperature, resulting in cold hands and feet.

 Due to poor circulation, blood cannot easily reach the most distant parts of the body, such as fingers and toes.

-Reduced oxygen levels in the cells of the body can lead to cold extremities.
+Decreased oxygen levels in the body's cells can lead to cold extremities.

 Other common causes of cold hands and feet are thyroid, Raynaud's syndrome and peripheral neuropathy.
-If you have cold extremities for no apparent reason, check with your doctor to find the exact cause.
+If you have cold extremities for no apparent reason, consult your doctor to find the exact cause.

 • Constant fatigue and lethargy

-A well-known side effect due to excessive physical exertion, or the use of a large number of drugs, is fatigue.
-A constant feeling of tiredness can also indicate poor circulation in all parts of the body.
+A well-known side effect of excessive physical exertion or taking too many medications is fatigue.
+Constantly feeling tired can also indicate poor circulation in all parts of the body.

-This causes the authorities to struggle in order to perform their normal duties.
-It even affects the muscles, they are not up to receive the required amount of oxygen.
+This results in organs struggling to carry out their normal duties.
+This even affects the muscles; they do not receive the required amount of oxygen.

-In addition to fatigue and lethargy, some people may even experience shortness of breath, unsteadiness, and muscle pain.
+In addition to fatigue and apathy, some people may even experience shortness of breath, lack of stability and muscle pain.

-Other causes of fatigue include: alcohol use, caffeine use, poor sleep, anxiety, depression, sadness and stress.
+Other causes of fatigue include: drinking alcohol, drinking caffeine, poor sleep, anxiety, depression, sadness and stress.

 • Weak immune system

 A weak circulatory system will have a direct impact on your immune system.
-Due to poor blood circulation, vitamins and minerals will be lacking and your body will not be able to properly fight the disease.
+Due to poor blood circulation, there will be a lack of vitamins and minerals and your body will not be able to properly fight the disease.

-Appears most often on the legs, may be a symptom of poor circulation.
-Due to poor blood circulation, pressure rises and the veins that are located under the surface of the skin swell, they become distorted and more visible.
+Appears most often on the legs and may be a symptom of poor circulation.
+Due to poor blood circulation, blood pressure increases and the veins located under the surface of the skin swell, becoming distorted and more visible.

-Varicose veins usually appear in the muscles of the legs and cause pain, irritability and burning in the legs.
-More appearance of veins can also be due to heredity, obesity, constipation, changes in hormones in the body, the use of contraceptive drugs, and even if you are very long in an upright position.
+Varicose veins typically appear in the leg muscles and cause pain, irritability and burning in the legs.
+A greater number of veins can also appear due to heredity, obesity, constipation, changes in hormones in the body, the use of contraceptive medications, and even if you are in an upright position for a very long time.

-If you have varicose veins, you should consult your doctor to determine the exact cause and treat it properly.
+If you have varicose veins, you need to consult your doctor to determine the exact cause and get proper treatment.

 • Sudden hair loss

-Hair loss without any known cause is a clear sign that the blood is not circulating properly throughout the body.
-When the head does not receive essential nourishment in the right amount, the hair becomes thin, dry, and begins to fall too quickly.
+Hair loss without any known cause is a clear sign that blood is not circulating properly throughout the body.
+When the head does not receive essential nutrition in the right amount, the hair becomes thin, dry, and begins to fall too quickly.

-Experts recommend massaging the head with hair oil.
+Experts recommend massaging your head using hair oil.
 Massage helps increase blood flow to the hair roots.
-It is important to check with your doctor to determine if there is any additional reason for poor circulation.
+It is important to consult with your doctor to determine if there is any additional reason for your poor circulation.

 Poor circulation also causes dry skin and brittle nails due to lack of nutrients.

-Other factors that affect hair loss are stress, smoking, nutritional deficiencies, hormonal imbalances, genetic factors, scalp infections, thyroid disorders, anemia, and chronic diseases.
+Other factors that influence hair loss are stress, smoking, nutritional deficiencies, hormonal imbalances, genetic factors, scalp infections, thyroid disease, anemia and chronic diseases.

 • Infertility

-In men, poor blood circulation leads to reduced blood flow to the reproductive organs, and this can cause and contribute to impotence.
-This problem is characterized by constant problems.
+In men, poor blood circulation leads to decreased blood flow to the reproductive organs, and this can cause and contribute to impotence.
+This problem is characterized by persistent problems.

-Your skin or lips have begun to turn blue, a clear indication of low blood oxygen levels or poor circulation.
+Your skin or lips have started to turn blue, this is a clear indication of low oxygen levels in the blood, or poor circulation.
 This condition is also called cyanosis.

-Reduced oxygen levels in the blood cause the skin color to change from bright red to dark.
-This makes the skin around the eyes, gums and lips look blue.
-Even the fingers will look like a bruise.
+Decreased oxygen levels in the blood cause the skin to change color from bright red to dark.
+This makes the skin around the eyes, gums and lips appear blue.
+Even your fingers will look like a bruise.

-Unexpected dark blue or red spots on the skin of babies can also be the first sign of congenital heart defects, so it is important to see a doctor right away.
+Unexpected dark blue or red spots on the skin of babies may also be the first sign of congenital heart defects, so it is important to see a doctor immediately.

 • Restlessness or tightness in the chest

-Severe pain that comes and goes at random is a problem known medically as angina pectoris.
+Severe pain that comes and goes at random is a problem medically known as angina.

 Chest pain can also be a symptom of atherosclerosis in the arteries.

-However, chest pain can also be a symptom of muscle disease, heartburn, acidity, a respiratory infection, stomach ulcers, or indigestion.
+However, chest pain can also be a symptom of muscle disease, heartburn, acidity, respiratory infection, stomach ulcers or indigestion.

 If you have chest pain, see your doctor immediately to prevent a potentially life-threatening medical problem.

-1. Do physical exercises, they should be part of your daily life.
+1. Do physical exercise, it should be part of your daily life.

 2. No stress!
-Get together!
-Stress is terrible for your heart, and it can affect your circulatory system faster than you can imagine.
+Get your act together!
+Stress is terrible for your heart, and it can affect your circulatory system faster than you can even imagine.

 3. Add a few drops of rosemary oil to ½ cup of warm olive oil and use it to massage the body, especially the limbs.

-4. Be sure to take it after exercise. loads of contrast showers, this will promote proper blood circulation.
+4. Be sure to take it after physical exercise. loads of contrast shower, this will promote proper blood circulation.

-5. Avoid coffee and switch to herbal tea for general well being.
+5. Avoid coffee and switch to herbal tea for overall well-being.

 6. Avoid alcohol.